wirelineio/wireline-core/packages/framework/README.md

-# dsuite-core
+# framework

 ## Install

 ```
-yarn add @wirelineio/dsuite-core
+yarn add @wirelineio/framework
 ```

 ## Usage

-`DSuite` is an abstraction to provide access to messages, connect to a feed and exchange data over the megafeed implementation.
+`Framework` is an abstraction to provide access to messages, connect to a feed and exchange data over the megafeed implementation.
 It abstract the model (called views) for a better interaction with the DAT layer.

 In order to exchange message a peer has to connect to a swarm first where it publishes peer information as the discoveryKey.
 We have to distinct 2 different types of peers: bots and non-bots (or just peers).